-My name is Hanna, and I’m a writer.
+My name is Hanna, and I’m a writer (among other things).

-Born and raised in Eugene, I currently live in a tiny apartment in Seattle with a sweet dog.
+Born and raised in Eugene, I currently live in a tiny apartment in Seattle with my little dog.

-As a freelancer, my work has appeared places like Bitch Magazine, XOJane, the Huffington Post, McSweeney’s, LitReactor, Blisstree, the Seattle PI, and the Gloss.
-I’ve been interviewed for pieces by NPR, The Portland Mercury, Huffington Post Live, and World News with Diane Sawyer.
-One of my essays was recently featured in an anthology on beauty and the female body, The Better Bombshell.
+I’ve been interviewed for pieces by NPR, World News with Diane Sawyer, The Portland Mercury, and Huffington Post Live.
+One of my essays is featured in an anthology on beauty and the female body, The Better Bombshell.

-When I’m not stringing together words, I enjoy vinyl, bourbon, podcasting, making second-hand impulse purchases, ballet, and sitting in dark bars with friends.
+When I’m not stringing together words, I enjoy music on vinyl, bourbon, college football, making impulse purchases at second-hand stores, ballet, and sitting in dark bars with friends.